acbyers/about/blogposts/gophercon-2019-you-can-t-go-your-own-way-the-standardization-of-go-at-github.md

 ## Overview

 Ever feel like moving code bases, even in the same language, can feel like working at an entirely new company?
-Over the past year, GitHub has been working on standardizing its' usage of Go to mitigate issues like this.
+Over the past year, GitHub has been working on standardizing its usage of Go to mitigate issues like this.
 This talk will cover challenges faced and lessons learned throughout this process.

 ---